RakshitKumar04/Data_Structures_Algorithms_using_C/README.md

 # DATA STRUCTURE & ALGORITHMS
-Will be implementing the basic algorithms using c language
+Will be implementing the basic algorithms using c language.
 <br>
 # ARRAY
 - #### Deletion at the beginning